jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Object-Storage-Service-Clause.md

 7.3.2 If you are in severe breach of the Service Terms (including but not limited to: a.
 You failed to fulfill your payment obligations in accordance with the Agreement, and/or b.
 You have severely violated the law, etc.), JD Cloud reserves the right to terminate the service in advance and you shall still pay the outstanding fee; if you fail to fulfill the payment obligation as agreed, JD Cloud will suspend and terminate the service as stipulated below:

-7.3.2.1 You can continue to use the object storage service of JD Cloud for 24h from the first arrears; if, 24h later, you still fail to recharge it successfully and enough to pay the service fees owed, JD Cloud will suspend the service and freeze the operation of the object storage service under your account, but still store your data and continue to bill;
+7.3.2.1 You can continue to use the Object Storage Service of JD Cloud for 24h from the first arrears; if, 24h later, you still fail to recharge it successfully and enough to pay the service fees owed, JD Cloud will suspend the service and freeze the operation of the Object Storage Service under your account, but still store your data and continue to bill;

 7.3.2.2 If you have not recharged successfully and the account balance is insufficient to cover the service fees owed at the expiration time of the 15th day after the service from JD Cloud is suspended (from the time when the suspension of the service is suspended to the expiration of the same time on the 15th day), JD Cloud will terminate the Service Terms and stop providing services for you.
 Meanwhile, all the data you have saved in JD Cloud will be deleted and cleared and will never be recovered.